nguyentp/aajp-ctr-prediction/README.md

 - Categorical features are High-Cardinaliry: Number of unique values are large (normaly, thousands values).
 - Target is highly imbalance.

-Below we report some summary statistic to illustrate the characteristics of CTR dataset.
-Not only CTR, if your dataset has similar characteristics, you can try techniques in this project as well.
+For each dataset, we report some summary statistics to illustrate the characteristics of CTR dataset.
+If your dataset has similar characteristics, you can try techniques in this project as well.

 ## [Avazu Click-Through Rate](https://www.kaggle.com/c/avazu-ctr-prediction/data)

 - Dataset contains Online Ads informations and its label (Click or No Click) in 10 days.
 Algorithms have to predict Ads Click probability.
 Data is ordered chronologically.
 Data can be downloaded from Kaggle.
 In this project, we will use only Train data to benchmark algorithm.

-  - Total rows: 40,428,967 rows.
+  - Total rows: 40 millions (40,428,967 rows).
-  - Date ranges: 2014/10/21 - 2014/10/30
+  - Date ranges: 10 days, from 2014/10/21 to 2014/10/30.
-  - Average number of rows-per-day: 4,042,896
+  - Average number of rows-per-day: 4 millions (4,042,896/day).
   - Click Rate on data: 0.1698

 - Each rows of data has these information: